Select Page

 Rewards Program

-Start earning points today and SAVE $200 - $900 off future trips!
+Start earning points today and SAVE up to $750 off a future trip!

-Simply register for one of our amazing photo adventures and begin earning points today!
+Register for one of our photo adventures and begin earning points today!

-For every adventure reservation you make with Photo Workshop Adventures, you earn valuable points which you can redeem on your next trip.
-This is a great way to save up to 8% off future trips.
-Our Rewards Program is designed with three tiers: Orange, Gold and VIP Members.
+For every photo tour reservation you make with Photo Workshop Adventures, you earn valuable points, which you can redeem on your next trip.
+This is a great way to save on future trips.
 Points may be applied towards balance payments on your next trip, or you may choose to accumulate points for a free trip in the future.

 ORANGE REWARDS

-All guests begin with our Orange Rewards Program (Level 1), which earns 4 points for every dollar you spend.
-You begin earning points immediately after your first trip.
-A $5,900 spend earns 23,600 points with a value of $236 USD.
+On most Photo Tours and Adventures, you earn 4 points for every dollar you spend.
+You begin earning points immediately with your first trip.
+A $11,995 spend earns 47,980 points with a value of $480 USD.

-VIP REWARDS
+VIP GUESTS

 Additional VIP Benefits:

-• Advance notifications for upcoming adventures and special offers
+• Advance notification of upcoming adventures and special offers

-• Receive complimentary airport transfers at the destination location*
+• Receive complimentary airport transfers at certain destinations

-Redeeming your points couldn’t be easier.
+Redeeming your points couldn't be easier.
 You can always log in to your account to check your points balance.
-When you are ready to book your next trip, register and pay your deposit.
-When you go to pay your balance you will be given the option to apply your points and receive a discount.
+When you are ready to book your next trip (scheduled to depart before your points expire), register and pay your deposit.
+When you pay your balance, you'll be given the option to apply your points and receive a discount.

 THINK ORANGE Magazine